 This keto zucchini bread recipe starts off with — you guessed it — fresh zucchini.
 Zucchini adds moisture, texture, and tons of nutrients to baked goods.

 I like to grate fresh zucchini using a standard box grater, but you could also grate it with the grater attachment on a food processor.

-For this recipe, I don’t usually need to remove excess moisture from the zucchini before I add it to the batter.
-That said, if your zucchini seems especially watery, you may want to remove some moisture before you add it to the bread batter.
-To do this, use clean hands to squeeze the grated zucchini over a bowl to remove excess moisture.
+For this recipe, I usually need to remove excess moisture from the zucchini before I add it to the batter.
+So, if your zucchini seems especially watery, you may want to remove some moisture before you add it to the bread batter.
+To do this, use clean hands to squeeze the grated zucchini over a bowl to squeeze out excess water from the zucchini.
 Or, you can place the grated zucchini in a sieve over a bowl and press on it with the back of a spoon to remove moisture.